parautenbach/Vodacom-Data-Usage/README.md

 * Download this code
 * Install `scripts/get_today_hourly_usage.sh` on your internet gateway in `~/Scripts/get_today_hourly_usage.sh` for a user with SSH keys set up (this is the default, but you can configure it to execute locally; check the monitor setting in the configuration file)
 * Create directory and copy downloaded contents to `/usr/local/vodacom_data_usage/` and run `chown -R root:wheel /usr/local/vodacom_data_usage/`
-* Copy the plist file to `/Library/LaunchAgents/` (and chown like above)
+* Copy the plist file to `/Library/LaunchAgents/` (and `chown` like above)
 * Update the config file with your details: `/usr/local/vodacom_data_usage/conf\Vodacom Data Usage.conf`
-* `launchctl load -w /Library/LaunchAgents/com.whatsthatlight.VodacomDataUsage.plist`
+* Run `launchctl load -w /Library/LaunchAgents/com.whatsthatlight.VodacomDataUsage.plist` to install it to auto start (it will start immediately)
-* `tail -f /var/log/Vodacom Data Usage.log`
+* Run `tail -f /var/log/Vodacom Data Usage.log` to monitor the app

 # Errors
 Check the log file.